ga4gh/data-security/AAI/AAIConnectProfile.md

         does not support the OIDC claims request parameter, then all claim information for the provided scopes eligible for release to the requestor MUST be returned.

-4. Broker MUST provide protection againt attacks as outlined in [RFC 6819](https://tools.ietf.org/html/rfc6819).
+4. Broker MUST provide protection against attacks as outlined in [RFC 6819](https://tools.ietf.org/html/rfc6819).

 5. The user represented by the identity of the access token MUST have agreed to